saturnflyer/casting/README.md

   actor.hello_world #=> NoMethodError
 ```

+Before the block is run in `Casting.delegating`, the `@__current_delegate__` is set on the object to the provided attendant.
+Then the block yields, and an `ensure` block cleans up the stored attendant.

+Currently, by using `delegate_missing_methods` you forever mark that object or class to use `method_missing`.
+This may change in the future.

 ## What's happening when I use this?

 Ruby allows you to access methods as objects and pass them around just like any other object.